|

 RAJ is the Persian unit of measure for knot density originally believed to be derived from comparing the length of one standard rolled

 cigarette to the knots on the reverse of a rug.
-The way to determine KPSI from RAJ is as follows: ((RAJ/7)*2.54)^2=KPSI
+The way to determine kpsi from RAJ is as follows: ((RAJ/7)*2.54)^2=KPSI

 Low Investment Range: